-No. EAC Condition Implementation Status Compliance Status Description EAC 13 The EAC Holder must provide this draft Vegetation Clearing and Debris Management Plan to Environment Canada, FLNR, MOE, Aboriginal Groups, Peace River Regional District and District of Hudson's Hope for review a minimum of 90 days prior to commencement of construction.
-Completed In Compliance The draft VCDMP was submitted to regulatory agencies, governments, and Indigenous groups October 17, 2014.
-EAC 13 The EAC Holder must file the final Vegetation Clearing and Debris Management Plan with EAO, Environment Canada, FLNR, MOE, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Aboriginal Groups, a minimum of 30 days prior to commencement of construction.
-Completed In Compliance The final VCDMP was submitted to regulatory agencies, governments, and Indigenous groups on June 5, 2015, respectively.
-EAC 13 The EAC Holder must develop, implement and adhere to the final Vegetation Clearing and Debris Management Plan, and any amendments, to the satisfaction of EAO.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 13 The EAC Holder must file the final Vegetation Clearing and Debris Management Plan with EAO, Environment Canada, FLNR, MOE, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Aboriginal Groups, a minimum of 30 days prior to commencement of construction.
+Complete In Compliance The final VCDMP was submitted to regulatory agencies, governments, and Indigenous groups on June 5, 2015, respectively.
+The VCDMP was updated in July 2019 to reflect the following changes: -Clarified that clearing contractors may be granted the merchantable timber as part of their clearing contract - Indicated that work within riparian areas may be requirement for the management of natural woody debris -Indicated that islands may be accessed by fording machinery/equipment, in addition to other methods - Expanded the description of naturally occurring woody debris and the need for its removal prior to river diversion EAC 13 The EAC Holder must develop, implement and adhere to the final Vegetation Clearing and Debris Management Plan, and any amendments, to the satisfaction of EAO.
 Ongoing In Compliance The VCDMP is being implemented as planned.
-Please refer to footnote below regarding revisions to the VCDMP to be described in the next EAC Compliance Report reporting period.
 EAC 14 The EAC Holder must develop a Vegetation and Ecological Communities Monitoring and Follow-up Program for the construction phase and first 10 years of the operations phase.
-Completed In Compliance This requirement is addressed in Section 7.4.4, Part C of the VWMMP.
+Complete In Compliance This requirement is addressed in Section 7.4.4, Part C of the VWMMP.
 EAC 14 The Vegetation and Ecological Communities Monitoring and Follow-up Program must be developed by a QEP.
-Completed In Compliance The Vegetation and Ecological Communities Monitoring and Follow-up Program is described in Section 7.4.4, Part C of the VWMMP.
+Complete In Compliance The Vegetation and Ecological Communities Monitoring and Follow-up Program is described in Section 7.4.4, Part C of the VWMMP.
 Section 2.3 of the VWMMP lists the QPs who prepared the plan.
-EAC 14 The Vegetation and Ecological Communities Monitoring and Follow-up Program must include at least the following: Definition of the study design for the rare plant translocation program (see condition 9).
+EAC 14 The Vegetation and Ecological Communities Monitoring and Follow-up Program must include at least the following: • Definition of the study design for the rare plant translocation program (see condition 9).
 Ongoing In Compliance Development of the Rare Plant Translocation program began in 2016.
-The 2018 Annual Report for the VWMMP, to be submitted by March 31, 2019, provides an update on the status of the translocation program.
-EAC 14 Plan for following-up monitoring of any translocation sites to assess the survival and health of translocated rare plant species, under the supervision of a Rare Plant Botanist.
-Ongoing In Compliance Development of the Rare Plant Translocation program began in 2016.
-The 2018 Annual Report for the VWMMP, to be submitted by March 31, 2019, provides an update on the status of the translocation program.
+The 2019 Annual Report for the VWMMP, to be submitted by March 31, 2020, provides an update on the status of the translocation program.
+EAC 14 Plan for following-up monitoring of any translocation sites to assess the survival and health of translocated rare plant species, under the supervision of a Rare Plant Ongoing In Compliance Development of the Rare Plant Translocation program began in 2016.
+The 2019 Annual Report for the VWMMP, to be submitted by March 31, 2020, provides an update on the status of the translocation program.